GavinMendelGleason/blog/entries/big_data_terminusdb.md

 from garbage data in the first place.

-Since most databases that are in active use are less than 2GB in size, this was almost certianly the right decision.
+Since most databases that are in active use are less than 2GB in size, this was probably the right decision.
 Very many real world use cases do not require enormous data sets and ease of use is more important.

 ## But I want a Gigantic Knowledge Graph!

-However, sometimes, as with the original use-case, enormous datasets are precisely what we want.
+However, sometimes, as with the original Polish economy use-case, enormous datasets are precisely what we want.
 Recently one active member of TerminusDB's community asked us if we could load the Authors collection from the OpenAlex data-set, which incorporates an enormous amount of information on scientific publishing.

 TerminusDB's internals are designed to store very compact representations of graphs, so we figured (with some back-of-the-napkin